Research in the School of Engineering

 Part of the Bristol Robotics Laboratory (BRL), we solve real-world practical computer vision problems.
 Our particular excellence lies in 3D reconstruction and surface inspection.

 Bringing academics and researchers together to carry out high quality research in key engineering fields by applying modern and advanced modelling and simulation techniques.

 Postgraduate research opportunities

 To view all currently advertised funded or partially funded studentships within the School and wider College, please view our main studentship opportunities webpages.

 UWE Bristol took centre stage in the development of BLOODHOUND SSC, a car designed to take the land speed record to over 1000mph.
 Bloodhound@University was developed as a resource for young engineers to get involved with the development of the BLOODHOUND SSC supersonic car.
 Unfortunately the Bloodhound project was discontinued due to lack of funding.

 Each year, we support the Imagineering Foundation who deliver Imagineering Fairs at large regional events, including the Royal Bath and West Show and the Royal International Air Tattoo.
 Between 20,000 and 30,000 attend the Imagineering Fairs each year and enjoy a range of fun, hands-on STEM activities delivered by a range of companies and organisations.
 In recent years, we have partnered with the IET (Institute of Engineering Technology) and BLOODHOUND SSC.

 We are committed to promoting high ethical standards in the conduct of research undertaken by its staff and students.
-All research conducted by staff involving human participants must be subject to research ethics scrutiny by the College Research Ethics Committee.
+All research conducted by staff involving human participants must be subject to research ethics scrutiny by the relevant Research Ethics Committee.